ZhelinWang/Tile-Generator/README.md

 # T7 Webtile Generator App

-This is a Single Page Application built to semi-automate the creation of webtiles on the Torpedo7 Website.
+This is a Single Page Application built to semi-automate the creation of webtiles on the Torpedo7 Website, speeding up the process by 40%.

 ## Additional Information